IAMconsortium/pyam/doc/source/data.rst

 An existing :class:`IamDataFrame` can be filtered using :meth:`filter(col=...) <pyam.IamDataFrame.filter>`,
-where :code:`col` can be any column of the 'data' table (i.e., 'model', 'scenario', 'region', 'unit', 'year'/'time' or any `custom columns`_), or a column of the 'meta' table.
+where :code:`col` can be any column of the 'data' table (i.e., 'model', 'scenario', 'region', 'unit', 'year'/'time' or any `extra-columns`_), or a column of the 'meta' table.
 The returned object is a new :class:`IamDataFrame` instance.

 A :class:`pandas.DataFrame` ('data') with columns or index